willstepp/writings/joseph-the-son/jts.md

 A chicken head and neck lay on the grass.
 The strands of sinew and blood dried.
 The eyes of the chicken were milky.
 Already it had dried out and resembled more the skull of a chicken with some feathers on it.
 Joseph didn’t touch it.
 He rose and put his arm around Lizzie.
 She was crying and he consoled her.

-As his sister buried her head into his stomach he gazed around the yard, and he saw something.
+As his sister buried her head into his side he gazed around the yard, and he saw something.
 There was a line of tall yellow grass that ran alongside the dirt road.
 Delicate, undisturbed, the ends moved with even the slightest breeze.
 Undisturbed except in one spot.
 There the grass had been beaten down by something.
 The ends broken.
 Joseph took hold of his sister’s hand and walked her over to the spot.
 She sniffled into her hand and watched him with curious eyes.

 When he agreed to help Jacob track down the animal it never occurred to him that it could be done.
 It seemed just something to do, something you asked of a child to help him not feel helpless.
 But here was it.
-This was how the animal made its escape.
+This was how the animal had made its escape.
 Carcass in mouth.

 “But where did it go from here?”
-He said aloud.
+He wondered aloud.

 Joseph and his sister both looked around.
 In front of them the wide field that separated the road from Oakwood Estates.
 Nothing here.
-Nowhere to escape to.
-But then like a mirage there appeared an old white barn at the far end of the field, hidden from years of passing it by without acknowledge its existence.
+Nowhere to escape to really.
+No place without people.

+Then like a mirage there appeared an old white barn at the far end of the field, hidden from years of passing it by without acknowledge its existence.
 But there it was.
 Lizzie was the first to spot it.
 She pointed at the dilapidated structure.
 White but not exactly white.
 Once it had been painted white, but time had turned it gray.
 Lichens grew up its sides.
 The grass and trees seemed to reach out from the surrounding woods to subsume it.
-The roof had fallen in.
+The roof had caved in decades ago probably.

-From where they stood it was maybe a quarter of a mile.
+From where they stood it was maybe a quarter of a mile to walk.
 It was the only place around, except for the road and for Oakwood.
 Those were also possibilities but something about this particular structure spoke to him.
 The afternoon sun had cast harsh shadows across the field and lit up the barn like a beacon.

 “Follow me,” he told his sister, and stepped carefully across the high grass onto the field.
 Once over he lifted her and hand in hand they walked towards the white barn.
 The ground out here was hard.
 The soil dry.
 Patches of the dead yellow grass sprouted in clumps and made it difficult to walk a straight path.
 Lizzie especially had a hard time with it.

+In the air was a burning smell.
+Joseph wondered if it could be the remnants of the car from this morning, but that was unlikely.
+He saw a cloud of smoke in the direction of New Calvary, obscured from here by the tree line.

-Around the front of the barn, pointed in the direction of Oakwood Estates, the large door had fallen off its hinges and rested against the entrance in a haphazard way.
-There was a large enough gap to squeeze but before they went inside, Joseph paused at the dark entryway and listened.
-Inside he heard a dog barking.
-But he also heard others.
+Soon they reached the barn.
+Around the front of it, pointed in the direction of Oakwood Estates, the large door had fallen off its hinges and rested against the entrance in a haphazard way.
+There was a large enough gap to squeeze but before they went inside Joseph paused at the dark entryway and listened.
+Inside he heard a dog barking sporadically.
+And he also heard people.
 Voices.
-He held his finger up to his mouth to keep Lizzie quiet and tried to make out what was going on.
+He held his finger up to his mouth to keep Lizzie quiet and tried to make out what was going on from outside.

 It was a struggle of some kind.
 The voices he heard were short gasps.
-He recognized them all.
+And as they spoke he slowly recognized them all.

 “You stay put,” he told his sister.
 She nodded, her eyes widening a bit.
 Then he pushed on the door to make enough room for him to squeeze through and disappeared inside.